SIAT-IAT-355/A7-Milestone3-Initial-Progress/README.md

 This milestone focuses on the **initial progress** for developing your final project visualizations and integrating them into your website.
 You will establish the basic framework of your website and develop preliminary versions of your visualizations.

-This is the **first step** of Milestone 3, and future steps will involve continued development and refinement of your work.
+This is the second milestone, and future steps will involve continued development and refinement of your work.

 ## Instructions